v-aibha-v-jain/HOSPITAL-MANAGEMENT-SYSTEM/README.md

 # HOSPITAL-MANAGEMENT-SYSTEM
 This an project on Hospital management system which helps doctors and citizens to ease there work, like easy appointment management, citizens medical history in a single place, availability of the doctors, option for medicine purchase from the clinic, patients can save their medical history like surgeries and visits.
-Easy access, Made with bubble
+Easy access, Made with bubble. \n
 So here is the link for the app made with bubble --> https://rang-tarang.bubbleapps.io/version-test?debug_mode=true This the first time I and my team members --> Utkarh Kumar Pandit and Irfan Ahmed Utkarsh Kumar Pandit --> https://github.com/Spyseedragon